 - Walking for the day: 14 km, 4-5 hours ↑620 m ↓870 m (You can reduce the hike by about one hour to 11.3 km, avoiding the first uphill section.
 Simply pay locally to extend the taxi ride to Temple 60 Yokomine-ji.
 Choose on the day – no need to decide in advance)

 - Ryokan (Nabeiwasō, Tokushima, Kotohira Spa, Dogo Onsen)

 Ryokan are traditional Japanese-style inns.
 They may be in modern concrete or older wooden buildings but the rooms are always in the Japanese style with tatami (straw) matting and futons laid out in the evening by the ryokan staff.
 Evening meals are served together usually in the dining room, and are exquisitely prepared multi-course meals.
-Many ryokan have both en suite bathrooms (with the exception of some older buildings) and communal hot spring style baths (segregated by sex).
+Many ryokan have both en suite bathrooms (with the exception of some older buildings) and communal hot spring style baths (segregated by gender).
 They are the classic Japanese experience.